 member of the Fiddyment family.
 From Lockport

 they would probably have traveled on the Chicago and

 oldest child of Irish immigrants, boat caulker* Patrick

 Mitchell (1835-1912) and Mary Ann Hyland Mitchell

 (1844-1932), who had married in 1868.

 Patrick came to America in 1836 and Mary in 1855.

-In 1900 Dora still lived with her parents, sister
+had still lived in Lockport with her parents, sister

 and grandmother.
 She and her younger sister, Mary

 (also the name of her mother and grandmother) were